Racing Point RP19

 The Racing Point RP19 is a Formula One racing car designed and developed by the Racing Point F1 Team, to compete in the 2019 Formula One World Championship.
 It is the first car built by Racing Point after their purchase of the Force India Formula One Team assets in August 2018.
 The RP19 was driven by Sergio Pérez and Lance Stroll and made its competitive debut at the 2019 Australian Grand Prix.

+Design

+The RP19 was initially run with the radical "nostril" nosecone design that had been used since the Force India VJM08B in mid-2015 but was later updated into the more conventional design in Belgium to provide better aerodynamics.